Chahnaz-Kbaisi/Python-PyBank-PyPoll/README.md

 ## Part-I: PyBank

-* I creating a Python script for analyzing the financial records of your company.
-You will give a set of financial data called [budget_data.csv](PyBank/Resources/budget_data.csv).
+* I creating a Python script for analyzing the financial records of a company.
+To tacle this task, a set of financial data called [budget_data.csv](PyBank/Resources/budget_data.csv) is provided.
 The dataset is composed of two columns: `Date` and `Profit/Losses`.
-(Thankfully, your company has rather lax standards for accounting so the records are simple.)

-* Your task is to create a Python script that analyzes the records to calculate each of the following:
+* I created a Python script that analyzed the records and calculate each of the following:

   * The total number of months included in the dataset